Amy0Thompson/Amy0Thompson/README.md

   <pre>
     CS @ CUNY Lehman
 My current programming languages: Java, Python, JavaScript.
+I want to learn C++ next.
 OS: I use Linux Mint (planning to switch to Arch distro soon).
 IDE: Emacs (Doom distro)
-Open to learning more and collaborating.     </pre>
+Open to learning more and collaborating.
+Also, I like AI.
+I think it is cool and can be used for great things.     </pre>

 ![a46](https://github.com/user-attachments/assets/80ab1c07-e345-4e68-989a-f55640276866)    ![a45](https://github.com/user-attachments/assets/64c688e8-1be3-4486-b855-5cb9edcab511)